 The fact that wanderings and travels (often with loved ones forcefully separated from one another) became the organizing principle of most ancient Greek novels and other fiction (including those that Photios compares with this one at the end of his summary) means that such narratives were an optimal place to integrate adapted ethnographic material from other sources in order to add danger and excitement.
 Photios’ description of Diogenes own explanation of what he was doing shows that Diogenes was ostensibly making use of other ethnographic sources regarding “real” peoples for the basis of these fictional portrayals.

 Beyond Photios’ summary, two small fragments of the narrative have been discovered: Papiri greci e latini X 1177, verso (early third century CE; link) and POxy XLII 3012 (second-third centuries; link).
-Porphyry knew and used the work (Life of Pythagoras 10, 32).
+Porphyry knew and used the work (Life of Pythagoras 10, 32), on which go to this link.
 What is interesting about Porphyry’s citations is that they confirm that Diogenes was sometimes incorporating what an ancient would consider “accurate” information, since Porphyry cites the novel as reliable information about Pythagoras.
-Porphyry writes: